sliu46/ML-SDM2026/README.md

 - `Journal_TGCS.csv`
   Used for generating: Table 4: Top Twenty Journals by TGCS

+- `Table5_annual_top5_raw_TGCS_TLCS_candidates.xlsx`
+  Used to document the year-stratified candidate identification procedure for Table 5.
+For each publication year, the five studies with the highest TGCS and the five studies with the highest TLCS were identified separately.
+Studies appearing in both annual top-five lists were prioritized.
+If fewer than five studies overlapped, the remaining candidates were selected alternately from the TGCS and TLCS rankings until five unique studies were retained.
+The workbook contains the annual rankings, citation values, candidate-selection basis, and detailed selection rules.
+TGCS and TLCS were used only for reproducible candidate identification and not as direct measures of research quality or methodological importance.

 #### Dataset were exported from the Biblioshiny interface of the Bibliometrix R package (version 5.2.1)